sheetrocks/srk/README.md

 export SRK_TOKEN=your_api_key_here
 ```

-## 6. Push the function to SheetRocks
+## 6. Push the example function to SheetRocks

 Push the example formula located at `srk/examples/python/sumplusone` to SheetRocks.